 Do you want to know about the drinks for healthy teeth and gums?

-Drinks can effect your teeth in many ways, but it’s mostly defined by overall acidity.
+Drinks can effect healthy teeth in many ways, but it’s mostly defined by overall acidity.
 Anything that contains 5.5 or less on the pH scale is considered acidic.

 Acidic foods and drinks decrease tooth veneer, which makes teeth painful and susceptible to damage, such as cavities.
 Drinks that are high in acid and sugar can damage your teeth.